About the Center

 - Developing and disseminating approaches that will help make proper due diligence for the future more commonly practiced.

-The Center will focus its core funds on crystallizing key concepts with small amounts of targeted research, on disseminating the Center’s findings, and on seeding projects to improve long-term policy in specific policy areas.
-The Center will seek additional funding for projects to improve long-term policy in areas such as development, energy/environment, public goods, governance/international institutions, and globalization.
-Applying the due diligence concept will help us target early efforts where long-term policy analysis may have the largest impact.
-We envision that most client projects will be conducted in partnership with other RAND units, other research institutions, and policy-making partners.
-These core activities will be supported by and will contribute to on-going methodology development at RAND.
+The Center focuses its core funds on crystallizing key concepts with small amounts of targeted research, on disseminating the Center's findings, and on seeding projects to improve long-term policy in specific policy areas.
+Additional funding and partnering with RAND's research divisions enables us to undertake projects to improve long-term policy in areas such as development, energy/environment, public goods, governance/international institutions, and globalization.
+Applying the due diligence concept helps us target early efforts where long-term policy analysis may have the largest impact.
+Most of our client projects are conducted in partnership with other RAND divisions, other research institutions, and policymaking partners.
+These core activities contribute to ongoing methodology development at RAND.

 The Donor's Vision

-Frederick Pardee ardently believes that enhancing the quality of life for future generations on a global level requires an immediate, serious, and dedicated effort to chart new ground.
+Frederick Pardee ardently believed that enhancing the quality of life for future generations on a global level requires an immediate, serious, and dedicated effort to chart new ground.
 Mr. Pardee first became involved with long-range technological and economic projections, quality-of-life issues, and their policy implications while working as a RAND systems analyst from 1957 to 1971.
-He has pledged $5 million toward the establishment of The RAND Frederick S. Pardee Center for Longer Range Global Policy and the Future Human Condition, as well as the Frederick S. Pardee Professorship of Long-Term Policy Analysis in the Pardee RAND Graduate School (PRGS).
+He pledged $5 million toward the establishment of The RAND Frederick S. Pardee Center for Longer Range Global Policy and the Future Human Condition, as well as the Frederick S. Pardee Professorship of Long-Term Policy Analysis in the Pardee RAND Graduate School.